sacmwg/draft-ietf-sacm-architecture-redux/draft-mandm-sacm-architecture.md

 TODO

 # IANA Considerations

-TODO: IANA tables can probably be used to make life a little easier.
+IANA tables can probably be used to make life a little easier.
 We would like a place to enumerate:

 * Capability/operation semantics
 * SACM Component implementation identifiers
 * SACM Component versions
-* Associations of SACM Components to Capabilities
+* Associations of SACM Components (and versions) to specific Capabilities

 --- back